PatrickMurf/PM_INFO_6046_Project2/PATRICK_MURPHY_info6046_project_02/READ_ME.txt

 -> The help menu shows up when the project is first loaded; and can be brought up again with 'P'.
 It will explain your controls to you.
 -> 'O' will show you the current settings for volume, & pitch.

 -> Number keys 1 through 3 will play a sound.
 (Try to avoid having more than 1 sound at a time.)
+Also key #4 is a 3D listener version of the cave scene.
 -> 'Q' will toggle if the sound is played/paused.
 (Requires a sound currently active.)
 -> 'W' will immediately end a sound from playing.
 (Requires a sound currently active.)